balaaagi/balaaagi.github.io/_posts/2019-03-15-creditmantridays.md

 	* Experience the Software Cycle in a fast paced environment

 Joined [CreditMantri](https://www.creditmantri.com/) on November 2017 as an `Engineer`.
 Always love to call myself as an engineer compared to the designations.
 Lot of questions going in the mind

 	* Will I be able to survive in the startup culture after having a comfort ride with corporates?
-	* Have no prior knowledge in the programming language used here?
+	* Have less knowledge in the programming stack used here?
 How people is going to adapt me into the situation.

 Even though I have no prior experience in the programming language but have good exposure to the architecture and the database used.
 Hence from day one started looking into the code base.